PopielSeba/test/replit.md

 - **Restricted admin panel access to authenticated administrators only**
 - **Added guest access to equipment, quotes, and client management**
 - **Fixed pricing issue for manually added equipment**: New equipment now automatically gets standard pricing tiers (100 zł default, admin must update)
+- **Restricted quotes access to admin only**: List of quotes and quote details now accessible only to logged-in administrators
 - Application ready for production deployment as ofertnik.replit.app